kangarko/docs/docs/guides/configuration/settings.md

 - You can tell us which provider you are using in the database.provider section.
 === ":simple-mongodb: MongoDB"
     1. **Collection**: On MongoDB, you can write whatever you want the name of the collection in the cluster to be.
-    2. **URI**: The uri we need to connect to your MongoDB database.
+    2. **URI**: The URI we need to connect to your MongoDB database.
 === ":simple-sqlite: SqLite"
     - There is no extra key you need to add in this section.

-## Server
+## Server RCON
-- You need to enter the rcon information we need to connect to your Minecraft server in this section.
+- You need to enter the RCON information we need to connect to your Minecraft server in this section.
+- Enable RCON by setting enable-rcon to true in server.properties.
 - If you do not enter any information in this section, server support will automatically switch off.
 === ":material-minecraft: RCON Information"
-    1. **IP**: You can enter the same ip address as the ip address of your server.
+    1. **IP**: The IP address of your server.
-    2. **Port**: You can write the port you specified for the RCON connection, if you have not changed it, you can write port 25575 by default.
+    2. **Port**: The port for the RCON connection from rcon.port in server.properties.
+Set to 25575 by default.
-    3. **Password**: You can enter your password for the RCON connection here.
+    3. **Password**: The password from rcon.password in server.properties.

 ## Embed Color
-- You can change the default colours used in Discord embed messages in this section.
+- You can change the default colors used in Discord embed messages in this section.
-- The colours you type must be in HEX format.
+- The colors you type must be in HEX format.
-- By default, the colours we have set for you are green and red.
+- By default, the colors we have set for you are green and red.